ryankdaly/hobgoblin/README.md

 **!coming soon!**
 the full codebase release is pending certain feature deliverables being met and properly tested
 the only currently released tool is the meshpack tool
-which can be used to export your models from a blender file to a binary file for game runteimte using the demo exe
+which can be used to export your models from a blender file to a binary file for game runtime using the demo exe or your own build
 please see **MANUAL.md** for instructions on how to use the meshpack tool
 please see the [ROADMAP](#roadmap) for more info on future targets for full release, this will be updated accordingly
 major recent updates will be posted at the top here